dbt-labs/docs.getdbt.com/website/docs/docs/guides/migration-guide/upgrading-to-0-19-0.md

 - [RPC](rpc): Added `state` and `defer` as arguments to RPC methods for which it is supported on the CLI.

 ### BigQuery
-- [Bigquery profile](bigquery-profile): dbt can connect via OAuth tokens (one-time or refresh), and it can use the default project when connecting via `gcloud` oauth.
+- [BigQuery profile](bigquery-profile): dbt can connect via OAuth tokens (one-time or refresh), and it can use the default project when connecting via `gcloud` oauth.
 - [Hourly, monthly and yearly partitions](bigquery-configs#partitioning-by-a-date-or-timestamp): With a new `granularity` attribute of the `partition_by` config, dbt can materialize models as tables partitioned by hour, month, or year.

 ### Spark